 It’s 200 years after Cinderella found her prince, but the fairy tale is over.
 Teen girls are now required to appear at the Annual Ball, where the men of the kingdom select wives based on a girl’s display of finery.
 If a suitable match is not found, the girls not chosen are never heard from again.

 Sixteen-year-old Sophia would much rather marry Erin, her childhood best friend, than parade in front of suitors.
-At the ball, Sophia makes the desperate decision to flee, … Continue reading →
+At the ball, Sophia … Continue reading →

 This summer brought a lot of changes.
 Gabrielle is no longer blogging with me, but I wish her all the best with her own projects, and I really enjoyed having her as a part of The Story Sanctuary.
 Also, you may have noticed the new header and web icon images on the site.
 Yay for a fresh new look!